E-mail

 Exercises

-You can draft these in a document (like in the last exercise) or directly in your email client.
+You can draft these in a document (like in the last exercise) or in your email client.

 1. Send email through Gmail’s Confidential Mode.
 See what “confidential mode” does and does not provide.
 Write an email using Confidential Mode.